joshbrew/threadop/README.md

     if(even.length >= 7500) { // 25% faster
         [E,O] = await new Promise((res) => {
             import(location.origin+'/lib/threadop.esm.js').then(async (module) => {
-            //this is not the fastest way to instantiate modules in nested threads (better to use a compiled file) but it works res(await Promise.all(
+                res(await Promise.all(
                     [
                         module.threadop(threadfft,{message:even}),